Field Crops Entomology Program

 Learn more about the causes, identification, and management of Cry3Bb1 resistance:

-**Read the WHITE PAPER written and signed by 9 entomologists in the eastern corn belt
+**Read the WHITE PAPER prepared and submitted to EPA by 9 entomologists in the eastern corn belt

 **Download a four-page BULLETIN that summarizes our recommendation for producers